dk/Net-Eboks/README.md

 installation.
 So it is optional unless you're running it first time or intend to add more users.

+Security note: The module's NemID login runs on gtk's own web browser widget, which is not really different from a real browser.
+It uses https and all other means for the secure communications exactly as all other web-based NemID clients.
+There are no concerns others than the usual suspects when one uses NemID logins by other means.
+To be extra paranoid though, use only two-factor authentication through NemID app, not through one-time pads, as the app shows who is the issuer of the login request when asking for its confirmation.
+Make sure the requestor is eBoks, not your bank :)

 Download your mails as a mailbox
 --------------------------------